Online immigration status: eVisa

 • Visa issued for less than 6 months duration

-• Visitor permission to enter on arrival (for up to 6 months for non-visa nationals) or hold a Electronic Travel Authorisation (ETA) for travel.
+• Visitor permission to enter on arrival (for up to 6 months for non-visa nationals) or hold an Electronic Travel Authorisation (ETA) to travel as a Visitor and don't have a UK visa.

 You must keep your BRP safe even after it expires as it's an important immigration document.
 You should keep a copy of your UKVI visa decision letter and eVisa emails as part of your UK immigration records.